 Every person who is insured with ZEM has access to a private portal.
-This portal allows you to look at claims you have submitted, your excess, your personal details and policy data.
+Your personal portal allows you to view claims you have submitted, your excess, your personal data and the policy data.
 In addition, you can use your personal portal to submit your invoices online.
-You can log in using your DigiD account at zem.nl/persoonlijkportaal.
+You can log in (using your DigiD account) at www.zem.nl/persoonlijkportaal.